jxpress/setfit-pytorch-lightning/README.md

 <br>

 ## step 3.
-Custom other option such as callback or logger.
+Custom other options such as callback or logger.

 PyTorch Lightning offers useful [callbacks](https://pytorch-lightning.readthedocs.io/en/stable/extensions/callbacks.html) and [logger](https://pytorch-lightning.readthedocs.io/en/stable/extensions/logging.html) to save a model or metrics and so on.
 You can manage what and how callback or logger will be called in [config files](configs).

-**⚠Note : if you want to use callbacks of ModelCheckpoint, use [SetFitModelCheckpoint](src/utils/callbacks.py) to save model if model head is consist of sklearn, like sample code**
+**⚠Note : if you want to use callbacks of ModelCheckpoint, use [SetFitModelCheckpoint](src/utils/callbacks.py) to save the model if the model head is consist of sklearn, like sample code**

 ## step 4.
 Execute the train